Cloud Computer API

 • API: GET /api/cloud-computers?limit=100&offset=0

-Cloud computer development needs the normal Shadow space plus the Cloud worker/Kubernetes capability configured for your environment.
+Cloud computer development needs the normal Shadow Space plus the Cloud worker/Kubernetes capability configured for your environment.
 In a lightweight dev environment without a working cluster, the UI should still render list, empty, loading, error, and repair states; runtime actions such as terminal, desktop, browser, backups, and workspace mounts will return configuration or pod errors until Cloud is available.

 Common development environment knobs: